 We don’t have to search long for similar contemporary examples.
 In 2016, a British government agency wanted to let the public choose the name of their newest research vessel.
 The campaign was successful.
 The public made its choice.
 Though, Boaty McBoatface was not the kind of name the agency had anticipated when conducting the poll.
 The drawbacks were unexpected but arguably minor.
 RRS Sir David Attenborough was the more dignified name with which the vessel ended up.
-The ship’s leading research submarine now bears the name Boaty McBoatface.
+But at least the ship’s leading research submarine now bears the name Boaty McBoatface.

 2. The Vodka Effect

 If gifts and happy online polls can have these kinds of unforeseen side effects, imagine what bans can do.
 Let’s consider the Vodka Effect.
 In 2015, I visited a friend in Minsk, Belarus.
 The city was plastered with billboard ads for a local vodka.
 So it seemed.
 I had tasted the iconic drink the night before.
 The black, blue and silver label of the crystal clear liquor was very recognisable.
 But the billboards didn’t promote vodka at all.